pierreablin/landing/README.md

 If you use this code please cite:

-    Ablin, Pierre, and Gabriel Peyré.
+    Pierre Ablin and Gabriel Peyré.
     "Fast and accurate optimization on the orthogonal manifold without retraction."
     AISTATS 2022